-If you have spent any time recently in Britain and tried to send a letter or locate a destination you may have found yourself earnestly searching zip codes for the United Kingdom to go with your address, especially if your are from the USA.
+Ever wonder if the United Kingdom has zip codes?
+If you have spent any time recently in Britain and tried to send a letter or locate a destination you may have found yourself earnestly searching zip codes in the UK to go with your address, especially if your are from the USA.

 You may be a bit confused with what you find.
-Zip codes for United Kingdom do not look the same as the ones found in the USA.
+Zip codes in the United Kingdom do not look the same as the ones found in the USA.
 They follow a different format altogether, but they do perform largely the same functions.

 Normally an American style Zip Code is a 5 digit number that is used to identify a specific location area.
 To make it more accurate, it can also be a 5 digit code with a hyphen and a further 4 digits to give an even more precise location.
 Here is what it looks like:

-Why are Zip Codes for United Kingdom different?
+Why are Zip Codes in the United Kingdom different?

-How are zip codes for United Kingdom structured?
+How are postal codes in United Kingdom structured?

-The British postcode format is made up of alphanumeric codes in 2 sections.
+The postal code of the United Kingdom is made up of alphanumeric codes in 2 sections.
 The first section is 1 or 2 letters followed by 1 or 2 numbers.
 The second section is 1 letter followed by 2 numbers.
 It sounds more complicated than it really is.
-Here are some examples of postcodes:
+Here are some examples of UK postal codes:

 The United Kingdom version of zip codes usually begin at the center of a city and the number will increase as the distance from the city center increase.
 For example Birmingham city’s postcode will be B1 whereas the outer suburbs of the city may begin with B7 or B9.

-Are zip codes for United Kingdom used on mail?
+Are postal codes for the United Kingdom used on mail?